Best Screenshot Automation Tools in 2026: Which Should You Use?

 1. Shotomatic – Mac Automation with Keypress Simulation

-What it is: MacOS app for automated screenshot workflows with unique keypress simulation.
+What it is: macOS app for automated screenshot workflows with built-in keypress simulation.

 Best for: Archiving paginated content (Kindle books, manga, webcomics), creating timelapses.